ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-gps-based-antenna-tracking.rst

 is to a SERVO CONTROLLER card and the ArduPilot is both a servo controller and a stripped down autopilot (it is actually the original APM being used as a servo controller card).
-To be more clear, in some articles the ArduPilot is refered to as the ArduTracker.
+To be more clear, in some articles the ArduPilot is referred to as the ArduTracker.
 The Maestro can run up to 6 servos with the input provided by the micro USB cable but you will only use 2 of them plus the power pins.
 The ArduPilot version uses one of the early versions of the APM called ArduPilot.
 It is